 When a friend purchased his first home 5 years ago, they didn’t realize the financial impact of making one extra payment a year.
 When I started writing mortgage articles, I learned how one extra mortgage payment a year could reduce a 30-year mortgage term by seven to eight years.

 After doing your budget, you might find extra cash for an extra mortgage payment this year.
-Doing so reduces the total interest you pay over the life of the mortgage.
+Making that extra payments reduces the total interest you pay over the life of the mortgage.
 It also helps build equity sooner and pays off the mortgage faster.

 9. Pay off your credit card debt every month

-While paying overtime is a convenient feature, don’t get into the habit of carrying a balance from month to month.
+While minimum payments are a convenient feature, don’t get into the habit of carrying a balance from month to month.
 It’s tempting to use a credit card for impulse shopping, an amazing vacation, and other luxuries.
 But the longer you carry a balance, the more interest you’ll pay.

-Paying off your credit card balance every month might seem impossible.
-However, resolving only to charge what you can afford and keeping your balance in check will make it easier to pay off the balance in full.
-This is the easiest way to avoid massive debt.
+Paying off your entire credit card balance every month might seem impossible.
+However, being resolute to charge only what you can afford to pay off in full is the easiest way to avoid massive debt.
 Read more on how to pay off credit card debt.

 - Negotiate with your creditors to lower your interest rates on your existing credit cards.

 - By keeping your credit card balances low, you’ll improve your credit score.
 A good credit score helps you qualify for loans and you’re more likely to receive favorable interest rates.
-This is useful when you’re trying to do other things like refinance a mortgage, car or student loans.
+A better score is useful when you’re trying to do other things like refinance a mortgage, car or student loans.

 10. Prioritize student loan repayment

-Many federal student loans begin accruing interest from the moment funds are disbursed to your college or university.
+Many federal student loans begin accruing interest from the moment funds are disbursed to your college.
 Interest charges can add up quickly and significantly increase your final balance.
 You might not earn enough to make large student loan payments while in school, but if you can pay a little each month to knock down the balance, that’s less money you’ll owe once you graduate.

 11. Increase retirement contributions

 You may not be giving your retirement accounts a second thought because it’s taken out of your paycheck each payday.
 However, it’s important to revisit your retirement strategy every year.
 Why?
-Things change, and your priorities shift.
+Things change and priorities shift.

 First, make sure you’re contributing the amount to receive the full 401(k) matching amount if offered by your company.
 Then, consider upping your contribution to 10% of your gross salary.
 Finally, think about investing using Roth IRAs.

 - Review how much you’re currently contributing and increase the contribution.
 Just one percet per year can be significant.
-The extra funds invested can increase the growth rate of your retirement account, helping you retire well.
+The extra funds invested can increase the growth rate of your retirement account.

 12. Invest for financial independence